atsmacode/card-games/README.md

 Drop, Create and Seed all tables. '-d true' is required to run this in test DB

-> php .\dev\SymfonyApplication.php app:build-env -d true
+> php .\dev\CardGamesApp.php app:build-card-games -d true

 # Configs